 What results has NAWT seen from Open Paw so far?

 We are delighted to say that we have seen great results very quickly with Open Paw.

 Within 24 hours we noticed the dogs on the pilot were calmer, the noise level of barking had dropped significantly and the dogs seemed more relaxed.
 Most of the dogs were clean in their kennels within that time span, although a couple took a few more days to learn.

 The biggest difference we have seen is when the dogs were moved to the rehoming yard.
 Whilst other dogs not on the scheme continued to jump up and bark as people passed, the Open Paw dogs remained calm, sitting at the front of their kennels looking forward to the next visitor, or just relaxing on their beds.
 We will have video evidence of that available shortly.
-A “before and after” video shows a clear difference and this can be viewed on our YouTube channel.
+A “before and after” video shows a clear difference and this can be viewed below.

 And the best news is that of the first six dogs that moved to the rehoming block, four were reserved within the first week.